Kinship Verification through a Forest Neural Network: Proposed Method

 \subsection{Embedding Extraction of Patches}

 ~ Four bounding boxes of the right and left eye, nose, and mouth are extracted by the coordinates found in Section Landmark Detection~\ref{subsec:propose-landmark-detection-section}.
-In addition, the whole face image without the right eye bounding box is extracted.
-This image is mentioned hereafter as the face image without the right eye.
-In this approach, face images without a left eye, a nose, and a mouth are produced.
-In total, nine images are obtained for each face image.
-Then, the trained CNN networks are applied to acquire embedding vectors of all nine images.
+By landmark points, we can specify a bounding box around the facial components.
+The minimum and maximum points on the x- and y-axes of the landmarks define the bounding box.
+For example, the right eyebrow and right eye landmarks represent the right eye box.
+In addition, we extract the full face image without the right eye bounding box and refer to this image hereafter as the face image without the right eye.
+In this approach, we generate face images without a left eye, nose, or mouth, and in total, obtain 9 images per facial image.
+Then, the trained CNNs are applied to obtain embedding vectors for all 9 images.